HomeGuides

 73a4b441[dataflow]

-The dataflow clause search scope matches all dataflow instances that have been natively modeled in as a Data One native dataflow and have stringLiteral as name or as identifier, so "myname[dataflow]" query is equivalent to "(myname[dataflowName] OR myname[dataflowId)" query.
+The dataflow clause search scope matches all dataflow instances that have been natively modeled in as a Data One native dataflow and have stringLiteral as name or as an identifier, so "myname[dataflow]" query is equivalent to "(myname[dataflowName] OR myname[dataflowId)" query.

-stringLiteral[dataflowId]66ff3d37-bfcb-47e6-a1b2-63b50d1f9572[dataflowId]Selection of a specific flow by its unique Data Watcher-generated internal id (a.k.a.
+stringLiteral[dataflowId]66ff3d37-bfcb-47e6-a1b2-63b50d1f9572[dataflowId]Selection of a specific flow by its unique Data Watcher-generated internal ID (a.k.a.
 DFIID).

 Query option clauses